rsteve-dev/CSC_256_Team8/Selenium Lab/Test cases (TC)  and flow document .md

 #### TC005 - Book Search Functionality

 ![Alt text](Assets/image-6.png)
-This is a database query and no changes should be made in the database
+<br> This is a database query and no changes should be made in the database
 <table>
     <tr>
         <td>Objective</td>